philippwesche/chewlang/README.md

   * This tells chew which file to open.
 You may specify an http or https URL instead (experimental, dependencies may change).

 * Starting at /*expression*/
+  * Can be used to indicate that nothing on or after a line matching the *Stopping at* expression should be processed.
+The *expression* should be a regular expression.

 * Stopping at /*expression*/
-  * Can be used to indicate that nothing prior to a line matching the *Starting at* expression and nothing after a line matching the *Stopping at* expression should be processed.
+  * Can be used to indicate that nothing prior to a line matching the *Starting at* expression should be processed.
 The *expression* should be a regular expression.

 * Matching /*expression*/
   * Only lines matching *expression* should be processed.